Calls for proposals

 Virtual

 Value-based decision-making is conserved across species.
 It enables individuals to select the most appropriate action based on the expected outcomes of different options learned from experience.
-However, to date, a comprehensive overview of how the brain uses value information to select appropriate action during decision-making is still lacking.
-We recently designed a setup enabling us to describe and model decision-making processes at the behavioral level in the fruit fly Drosophila melanogaster.
-While the powerful genetic tools available in flies enable us to build functional circuit models describing decision-making processes, we are lacking links between dynamic circuit function and behavioral decision variables.
-The PTL HiLight funding will enable us to build a virtual environment that can be used under a microscope to match recording of relevant neuronal activity with decision variables.
+However, to date, a comprehensive overview of how the brain uses value information to select appropriate actions during decision-making is still lacking.
+We recently designed a setup that allows us to describe and model decision-making processes at the behavioral level in the fruit fly Drosophila melanogaster.
+While the powerful genetic tools available in flies enable us to build functional circuit models describing decision-making processes, we lack links between dynamic circuit function and behavioral decision variables.
+The PTL HiLight funding will enable us to build a virtual environment that can be used under a microscope to match recordings of relevant neuronal activity with decision variables.

 BCM: BioCampus Montpellier